kaeltis/ksp-logirgb/README.md

 The mod is still very beta, so let me know if you experience any difficulties when using it.

-This mod includes version checking using [MiniAVC](http://forum.kerbalspaceprogram.com/threads/79745).
-If you opt-in, it will use the internet to check whether there is a new version available.
-Data is only read from the internet and no personal information is sent.
-For a more comprehensive version checking experience, please download the [KSP-AVC Plugin](http://forum.kerbalspaceprogram.com/threads/79745).

 ## Features

 - Function keys 1 to 0 are only lit, if the underlying action group actually does anything.
 The keys are displayed in two different colors, depending on whether the action group is toggled or not.